Lapin0t/phd-manuscript/main/02_games.typ

 == Iteration Operators <sec-iter>

-Interaction trees~#mcite(<XiaZHHMPZ20>) were originally introduced to encode arbitrary---i.e., possibly non-terminating---computations.
+Interaction trees~#mcite(<XiaZHHMPZ20>) were originally introduced to encode arbitrary---i.e., possibly non-terminating---computation.
 As such, apart from monadic operators, they support _iteration operators_, which intuitively allow one to write arbitrary "while" loops.
-Pioneered by Calvin Elgot in the setting of fixed points in algebraic theories~#mcite(<Elgot75>), iteration in monadic computations enjoys a vast literatture.
-Recalling that a monadic term $a cl M th X$ can be understood as an "$M$-term" with variables in
-$X$, the idea is to represent a system of recursive equations as a morphism
+Pioneered by Calvin Elgot in the setting of fixed points #tom[Homog: fixed points vs fixpoints] in algebraic theories~#mcite(<Elgot75>), iteration in monadic computations enjoys a vast literatture.
+Recalling that a monadic term $a cl M th X$ can be understood as an "$M$-term" with variables in $X$, the idea is to define systems of recursive equations as morphisms

 $ f cl X -> M th (X + Y), $